 Lured by the quaint pastel hues of the Old Town, many travel to Riga just to immerse themselves in this beautifully reconstructed medieval complex.
 But as attractive as the UNESCO World Heritage Site is, this defining area isn’t the sum of all things about Latvia’s capital.
 It was my mission to find out what Riga is about outside of it and pull together this alternative travel guide.

 Riga’s modern areas are home to some gritty and grungy areas that conceal an entirely different personality.
-Old run-down neighbourhoods are an underground hive of creative activity, where old wooden houses have been turned into design stores, bohemian bars, third-generation coffee shops, contemporary cuisine eateries and pop-up venue and arts spaces.
+Old run-down neighbourhoods are an underground hive of creative activity, where old wooden houses have been turned into design stores, bohemian bars, third-generation coffee shops, contemporary cuisine eateries and pop-up venue and art spaces.
 This all fits amongst the largest collection of 19th and 20th Century Art Nouveau buildings in the world.

-Eager to shed the Eastern European branding that comes with being an ex-Soviet state, from those who visit Riga looking for stark remnants of the soviet era and granting places a misconception of concrete grey, poverty and backwardness, any old soviet concrete fragments are usually inconspicuous.
+Eager to shed the Eastern European branding that comes with being an ex-Soviet state, from those who visit Riga looking for stark remnants of the Soviet era and granting places a misconception of concrete grey, poverty and backwardness, any old Soviet concrete fragments are usually inconspicuous.
 Or rather, given new life in art or seen only in the multi-story apartments blocks built from 1944, when an influx of workers and military from other Soviet Republics demanded the need for such practical housing.
 And no, the statue in the central park of Riga is not of Lenin as is commonly referred.
 The Soviet coating is overall, largely buried.

 Riga has always been desirable, from the crusaders to the communists to today’s curious tourists.
-The history of Riga spans beyond those 800 year old cobblestone streets, where a history of conquest, empire and occupation has left its mark and contributed to the persona of the city today, the largest capital of all three Baltic States.
+The history of Riga spans beyond those 800-year-old cobblestone streets, where a history of conquest, empire and occupation has left its mark and contributed to the persona of the city today, the largest capital of all three Baltic States.

-From trade to political tug-of-war to tourism, Riga has always shape shifted, especially over the past two decades, finding itself over and over, and again following independence.
+From trade to political tug-of-war to tourism, Riga has always shapeshifted, especially over the past two decades, finding itself over and over, and again following independence.